TaxoPress/TaxoPress/readme.txt

 The Simple Tags can be installed in 3 easy steps:
    1. Unzip "Simple tags" archive and put all files into your "plugins" folder (/wp-content/plugins/) or to create a sub directory into the plugins folder (recommanded), like /wp-content/plugins/simple-tags/
    2. Activate the plugin
-   3. Inside the Wordpress admin, go to tags > tags options, adjust the parameters according to your needs, and save them.
+   3. Inside the Wordpress admin, go to Options > Simple Tags, adjust the parameters according to your needs, and save them.
+   4. You can start advanced tag edit under Manage menu.

 == Frequently Asked Questions ==